-Looking for a menopause specialist nutritionist near me?
+Looking for a menopause specialist?
 In this article we will discuss how a nutritionist can support you through your menopause.

 Menopause Symptoms

-Typically women go through the menopause with few symptoms (which is the biological norm) whilst others can experience multiple symptoms making life very difficult.
-It is characterised by a decrease in estrogen.
-Which triggers the uncomfortable symptoms of hot flushes, night sweats, sleep disturbances and vaginal dryness.
+Typically women go through the menopause with few symptoms (which is the biological norm) whilst others can experience multiple symptoms, making life very difficult.
+Menopause is characterised by uncomfortable symptoms of hot flushes, night sweats, sleep disturbances and vaginal dryness.
 Women can experience weight gain, mood swings as well as feeling fatigued, dizzy and experiencing headaches.
-In addition, feeling irritiable, anxious, depressed, experience bladder issues and breast tenderness are other symptoms.
-Decreased muscular strength, and increased risk of osteoporosis can also be a consequence of the hormonal changes.
+In addition, feeling irritable, anxious, depressed, and experiencing bladder issues and breast tenderness are other symptoms.
+Decreased muscular strength and increased risk of osteoporosis can also be a consequence of the hormonal changes.

 What is the Best Diet During Menopause?

-Phytoestrogens are plant compounds with estrogen-like properties they are very useful for helping the body replace some of its naturally lost oestrogen levels.
-These foods include flax seeds, oats, chick peas, lentils and sage.
-It is thought Asian diets generally involve alot of phytoestrogens (in comparision to America or Europe) and these women typically experience less hot flushes during menopause.
+Phytoestrogens are plant compounds with oestrogen-like properties they are very useful for helping the body replace some of its naturally lost oestrogen levels.
+These foods include flax seeds, oats, legumes and non-genetically modified soy products such as organic tempeh.
+It is thought Asian diets generally involve a lot of phytoestrogens (in comparision to America or Europe) and these women typically experience less hot flushes during menopause.
 Therefore reduced phytoestrogen consumption could be a contributing factor.
 Chen et al (2015) suggested phytoestrogens appear to reduce the frequency of hot flushes in menopausal women, without serious side-effects.

 I was receiving Osteopathic treatment for neck pain with Eleonora Sansoni and whilst taking the case history we discussed my menopausal symptoms of hot flushes, energy lows, headaches, increased weight and mood swings.
 She mentioned how nutritional therapy could help to balance my hormones through small dietary and lifestyle changes.
 I wasn't aware this was an option and I was keen to try to not take HRT medication so was open to understand how.
 I decided to give it go, there were multiple questionnaires to complete and further questions in the case history.
 I had never been asked so many questions but it really felt like Eleonora was determined to provide the most effective plan possible by really understanding me and my past history.
 I received an individual nutrition plan with general rules, suggested alternatives and supplements to take.
 I didn't feel trapped as it wasn't an elimination diet (yes I had to avoid sugar!) but the focus was on providing options that would work for me and my lifestyle.
 After 4 weeks my hot flushes frequency and severity had massively reduced - I couldn't believe it!
 Likewise my other symptoms started to reduce gradually through all the changes I was implementing.
 It really felt like I was taking control of my own situation, it was empowering and I actually started to enjoy the process as I could see the benefits.
 A big thank you to Eleonora and Wellthy Clinic